accso/java9-jigsaw-examples/jigsaw-examples/example_addReads_addExports_reflection/readme.md

 this addExports.
 Adding cannot be done in modmain/Main directly, as the reflection method is caller-sensitive!

-Note that for getting all compiled, modmain/Main needs access to the exported BHelper.
+Note that for successful compilation, modmain/Main needs access to the exported BHelper.
+Therefore the option --add-exports is needed.
 Same thing during runtime.

-END TODO